Last Updated on December 19, 2024 by Amrita Das

 The first step in the credit card fraud investigation process is when the customer makes a complaint to their bank regarding a disputed transaction.

 This can happen due to various reasons such as unauthorized charges, faulty goods or services, or even due to poor customer service experience.
-It is important for banks to provide excellent customer service to prevent customers from filing fraudulent chargebacks out of spite.

 Step 2: Provisional Refund

 Once a complaint has been raised, the bank initiates a provisional refund to the customer’s account while they investigate the dispute.
-This not only helps in maintaining good customer relations but also allows the bank to gather relevant information about the transaction.

 Step 3: The Bank Examines The Transaction

 In this step, the bank closely examines the transaction data related to the customer’s claim.
 This includes details such as date and time of purchase, location, and amount spent.
-They also look for any additional evidence provided by both parties involved in the dispute.

 This process can be automated using advanced programs such as Verify Order Insight or Ethoca Consumer Clarity, which help in identifying potential fraudulent transactions.